Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 5.4.7 (support of V8 version 5.3.332.45).
+   1. Microsoft ClearScript.V8 was updated to version 5.4.7 (support of V8 version
+      5.3.332.45);
+   2. In configuration settings of the V8 JS engine was changed type of `DebugPort` property from `int` to `ushort`.

    ====================
    POST-INSTALL ACTIONS